Select Page

 The Berlin Airlift

-Instead of capitulating to the Soviet demands, the Western Allies launched the Berlin Airlift.
-The operation involved flying supplies, including food, fuel, and other necessities, into West Berlin.
-The airlift was a massive logistical undertaking and required precise coordination between the participating nations.
+Thus, in response to the Soviet demands instead of obeying the Western Allies initiated the Berlin Airlift.
+The operation in effect required delivering food, fuel, and other essentials by air to West Berlin.
+The airlift was a huge affair in terms of supply and demand and needed fierce cooperation between the involved countries.

 Key Details and Statistics